alexrice236/ROS2-Wayfarer/README.md

 ## Using this repository

-We can now clone our repository:
+We can now clone our repository (on both host and Pi):

 ```
 git clone https://github.com/alexrice236/ROS2-Wayfarer.git